• Skip to main content

 11. Keep watch of the turkey while frying.
 Keep the timer and flame going.
 Do not leave it unattended.
 Get a clean pan or baking sheet for the cooked turkey, and place it directly next to the pot until needed.

-12. Once the time is up, gently remove the lid (wearing grilling gloves - it will be hot) hook the skewer and slowly lift the turkey out of the oil.
-Raise up slowly so that all the oil and drain from the middle of the bird.
+12. Once the time is up, gently remove the lid (wearing grilling gloves - it will be hot) hook the skewer, and slowly lift the turkey out of the oil.
+Raise up slowly so that all the oil drains from the middle of the bird.
 Hold directly over the pot the entire time so the hot oil goes back into the pot.

 13. Once most of the oil has dripped off, carefully place it on the clean baking tray.